Sivaprasad-Korakuti/Sivaprasad-Korakuti/README.md

 - 👋 Hi, I’m @Sivaprasad-Korakuti
 - 👀 I’m interested in cloud computing and Artificial intelligence
 - 🌱 I’m currently learning Java and Python programming languages
-- 💞️ I’m looking to collaborate on free hands on expiecenced company.
+- 💞️ I’m looking to collaborate with free hands on expiecenced sources
 - 📫 How to reach me through ksivaprasad032@gmail.com
 - 😄 Pronouns: I am sure i definitely give my best including with some entertainments.
 - ⚡ Fun fact: I am here to learn and help you until your and my success